bji219/Arduino-MIDI-Pedal/README.md

    Serial.begin(31250);//MIDI Baud rate 31250, use 9600 for testing
 ```

 6. After programming, I bought some components from https://www.digikey.com/ which is a great place for small electronics projects.
+The full BOM is very small:
+- 1 250 Ohm resistor
+- 1 MIDI jack
+- 1 1/4" TS jack
+- 1 Arduino (I used an UNO)

-I partially followed Amanda's instructables guide and wired up the circuit for my pedal
+7. I partially followed Amanda's instructables guide for the MIDI jack and wired up the circuit for my pedal:

 # ![alt text](https://github.com/bji219/Arduino-MIDI-Pedal/blob/main/circuit.png)

 - Not shown: The simple other part of the circuit connects to a 2-pin TS jack.
+One pin goes to an input on the Arduino and one pin goes to ground.
 Be sure to include a pull-down resistor to avoid noise (or just use Pin 13 on the Arduino which has a built in pull-down circuit).
 - The TS jack is where the footswitch pedal connects to the Arduino.
 It sends the on/off signal to the program.

 7. Lastly, I designed a simple case and 3D printed it to house the hardware components.